Co-Site/InfoTool/docs/SUBSITES.md

 Follow these steps to configure navigation between subsites which are already available:

 1. In the admin panel, go to `Menus`.
    Add a new menu, set Title to `Subsites`, Placeholder to `TOPBAR_MENU_RIGHT`, Order to `2`.

     <img src="img/subsites/menus.png" alt="menus in the admin panel img" width="50%">

 2. In the admin panel, go to `Menu items`.
     Add two items.
     First with a title `Parent Site`, menu specified to be `Subsites`, order `1` and URL to be `/`, leave `blank target` checkbox blank.
-Second should be titled "Leverkusen", have menu `Subsites`, URL `/leverkusen' and `blank target` also unchecked.
+    Second should be titled "red", have menu `Subsites`, URL `/red' and `blank target` also unchecked.

     <img src="img/subsites/menu-items.png" alt="menu items in the admin panel img" width="50%">

-The button would appear in the header on the right side of the catalogue page.
+Once everything is in place, the button appears on the right of the header of the catalogue page.